+5E.
 Energy Conservation Opportunities

 State of California Energy Efficiency Standards for Residential and Nonresidential Buildings were established in 1978 in response to a legislative mandate to reduce California's energy consumption.
 The standards are codified in Title 24 of the California Code of Regulations and are updated periodically to allow consideration and possible incorporation of new energy efficiency technologies and methods.
-California's building efficiency standards (along with those for energy efficient appliances) have saved nearly \$80 billion in electricity and natural gas costs since 1978.5F construction (i.e., no more than 3 stories) and non-residential buildings, which includes hotels, motels, and multifamily residential buildings with four or more habitable stories.
+California's building efficiency standards (along with those for energy efficient appliances) have saved nearly \$80 billion in electricity and natural gas costs since 1978.5F

+Title 24 sets forth mandatory energy standards and requires the adoption of an "energy budget" for all new residential buildings and additions to residential buildings.
+Separate requirements are adopted for "low-rise" residential construction (i.e., no more than 3 stories) and non-residential buildings, which includes hotels, motels, and multi-family residential buildings with four or more habitable stories.
 The standards specify energy saving design for lighting, walls, ceilings and floor installations, as well as heating and cooling equipment and systems, gas cooling devices, conservation standards and the use of non-depleting energy sources, such as solar energy or wind power.
 The home building industry must comply with these standards while localities are responsible for enforcing the energy conservation regulations through the plan check and building inspection processes.